kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

             name: my-namespace
 ```

-In this application, we declare a namespace resources in `k8s-objects` component, KubeVela application controller will help to dispatch it to any clusters as you want.
-Beside of this, you also can define workflows or policies in this file, but as the same they cannot be changed with parameters.
+In this example, we define the basic framework of an application.
+This application contains a `k8s-objects` type component that contains `namespace` resource.
+After the addon is enabled, this namespace will be applied by KubeVela to all clusters.

 #### template.cue

-If you want to change some fields by parameters you can choose to define the application framework by `template.cue` file.
-For example:
+If you want the end user to determine some fields of the application by setting parameters when enabling the addon, you need write a `template.cue` file to do so.
+You can define the `template.cue` file like this to allow end-user specify the name of namespace in the above example:

 ```cue
 package main